fossable/docs.sandpolis.org/docs/specification/com.sandpolis.core.agent.md

 # com.sandpolis.core.agent
 {
   "network" : {
-    "servers" : String(),
+    "servers"          : [
+      String(), # A server hostname and port
+    ],
     "timeout"          : Number(),  # The server connection timeout in milliseconds "strict_certs"     : Boolean(), # The agent will refuse to connect to a server that presents an invalid certificate "polling_interval" : Number(),  # The connection poll interval in milliseconds }
 }
 ```